Advertise with Us!

 It doesn’t make sense to make a powerful app, follow every best practice, and then leave the source code open to anyone.
 It’s like building a high castle and leaving the front gate open.
 In a mobile application, usually, most of the source code resides on the client side, including the UI and the business logic which presents a threat if this code was accessible to attackers.

 Obfuscation is the process of making your code base unclear and confusing, to prevent attackers from understanding or reverse-engineering it.
-It changes your class, method, attributes names into meaningless letters or characters, making the code un understandable.
-You can easily obfuscate your code base with Android’s built-in Pro-guard and there are many other software that you could use, either for Android or IOS.
+It changes your class, method, attributes names into meaningless letters or characters, making the code un-understandable.
+You can easily obfuscate your code base with Android's built-in Pro-guard and there are much other software that you could use, either for Android or IOS.

 2. Securing the files and the database: